How AI Is Transforming Your Urgent Care Visit in 2026

 Common winter illnesses tend to spread more easily during the colder months, especially among children who spend more time indoors at school, daycare, and group

-When Does a Rash Need Medical Attention?
-Signs and Next Steps Most rashes are minor and clear up on their own within a few days.
+Most rashes are minor and clear up on their own within a few days.
+But certain signs mean a rash needs prompt medical evaluation or

 A safe travel season means taking steps to protect your health care before flying, including pre-trip checkups, reviewing medical care, and preparing necessary medications.
 Prioritizing